raregamer/100-days-of-code/log.md

       I finished up the ES6 section on #FCC.
 I also finished up the Pseudo Code for my Python HW, and I am going to start coding it up now.
 It might take a couple days to finish coding.
 It is a long problem, with writing and reading to files.

+### Day 50: Nov 26, Monday 2018
+**Today’s Progress**:
+	I’ve been working on my Python homework today which, is a lot of reading and writing to files.
+**Thoughts**
+      I worked for a little more than an hour for now on my Python homework today.
+I am getting as much coding in as I can these days.
+The holidays and my job, have been taking a lot of my time up.
+Which is handicapping me to work freely, and with a clear mind set for coding.
+Though I think about 2 hours after my work ends and dinner is done, I get enough clarity to progress on my coding journey for at least a couple of hours, before I am burnt out.

+### Day 51: Nov 27, Tuesday 2018
+**Today’s Progress**:
+	Today I worked on more reading and writing files in Python.
+I also had to write in class a shopping cart application in pseudo code.
+**Thoughts**
+      I am getting to feel more comfortable in my coding skills.
+Although in school I had to write a pseudo code application on the spot, and I had to take several deep breaths before I started, to code in a calm manor.
+It took me probably 15 minutes to settle myself down and not be so nervous about coding and start working on the problem properly.
+Man do I hope that feeling goes away somehow (I hate being nervous and for really no reason.
+Honestly what is the worst that can happen from coding?
+Your code doesn’t work and you just have to fix it.(well if it was broken code in an important company that can be a problem, but I am not quite there yet :) ).

+### Day 52: Nov 28, Wednesday 2018
+**Today’s Progress**:
+	Today I been working on finishing up my homework.
+Hopefully it needs only another hour or two.
+I am working on building a function that process employee data, calculates some of the data and writes it to a document.
+**Thoughts**
+      Formatting in coding is really a nuisance.